ishbguy/ishbguy.github.io/_posts/2017-07-26-Pragmatic-Programmer-Note.md

 ## Pragmatic Paranoia

 1. You can't write perfect software.
-2. Design by cantract and convention.
+2. Design by contract and convention.
 3. Easy in and strict out.
 4. Check condition in caller, assert in callee.
 5. Check error in callee, solve in caller.